Fleurine is a vocalist with an impressive international resume.

 International festivals such as the Montreal Jazz Festival and the Edmonton Jazz festival in Canada, the Umbria Jazz Festival in Italy, the Istanbul Jazz

-Festival in Turkey and the North Sea Jazz Festival, where she performed seven times since 1994.
+Festival in Turkey and the North Sea Jazz Festival, where she performed frequently.

 She also debuted as a Producer on guitarist Jesse van Ruller's first album as a leader: "European